Anti-refugee hawks dominate EU talks on Afghanistan

 "We are not setting up that kind of numbers and goals", she said.

-Meanwhile, Austria and Denmark issued the most hawkish statements designed discourage people from seeking shelter in Europe.
+Meanwhile, Austria and Denmark issued the most hawkish statements designed to discourage people from seeking shelter in Europe.

-"The most important thing now is to send the right message to the region: 'Stay there, and we will support the region to help the people there'," Austrian interior minister Karl Nehammer said.
+"The most important thing now is to send the right message to the region: 'Stay there, and we'll support the region to help the people there'," Austrian interior minister Karl Nehammer said.

-"We are afraid this situation could again result in terrorist attacks on EU soil," Slovenia's interior minister, Ales Hojs, also said.
+"We're afraid this situation could again result in terrorist attacks on EU soil," Slovenia's interior minister, Aleš Hojs, also said.

-For their part, Poland and the Baltic states pushed counterparts to toughen language in the EU statement referring to the situation on their borders with Belarus, after the regime there recently began sending thousands of asylum seekers, including Afghan ones, across the border in retaliation against EU sanctions.
+For their part, Poland and the Baltic states pushed counterparts to harden language in the EU statement alluding to the situation on their borders with Belarus, after the Belarusian regime began sending thousands of asylum seekers, including Afghan people, across the border in retaliation against EU sanctions.

-The EU would "respond to attempts to instrumentalise illegal migration ... and other hybrid threats", the final statement said, framing people in need as a kind of weapon being used in what Poland has called "hybrid warfare".
+The EU would "respond to attempts to instrumentalise illegal migration ... and other hybrid threats", Tuesday's communiqué said, connoting people in need as a dangerous weapon in what Poland has called "hybrid warfare".

-"The best way to avoid a migration crisis is to avoid a humanitarian crisis" in Afghanistan, the EU Commission's Johansson noted, while pledging to quadruple humanitarian aid to the country.
+"The best way to avoid a migration crisis is to avoid a humanitarian crisis [in Afghanistan]", the Commission's Johansson noted, while pledging to quadruple financial aid to the country.

-Neighbouring states in Central Asia would also be eligible for EU money if they agreed to host refugees, the EU communiqué noted.
+Neighbouring states in Central Asia would also be eligible for EU money if they agreed to host refugees, the EU statement said.

-The EU, in recent years, paid Turkey €6bn to help take care of mostly Syrian refugees on the same model.
+The EU, in recent years, paid €6bn to help Turkey take care of mostly Syrian refugees on the same model.

-But Germany's Seehofer said that might not be enough. "[It] depends whether the neighbouring countries think that this is sufficient," he said.
+But Germany's Seehofer said this might not be enough. "[It] depends whether the neighbouring countries think that this is sufficient," he said.